 - taking medications as prescribed

-Treatment is more invasive if your CAD is found after a stroke.
-Your doctor may need to open the artery to remove the blockage.
-This can be done in two ways:
+Treatment is more invasive if you receive a diagnosis of carotid artery disease after having a stroke.
+Your doctor may need to open your carotid artery to remove the blockage.
+There are two different ways to do this.

-Carotid endarterctomy is the most common form of surgery for severe CAD.
-After giving you a local or general anesthesia, your doctor will make a cut on the front of your neck.
-Your carotid artery will be opened and any blockages will be removed.
-The artery will then be stitched closed.
-This is a relatively low-risk procedure that can have a lasting effect on preventing strokes.
+Carotid endarterectomy is the most common form of surgery for severe carotid artery disease.
+After your anesthesiologist gives you local or general anesthesia, your doctor will make an incision on the front of your neck.
+They’ll open your carotid artery and remove any blockages.
+Your doctor will then stitch the artery closed.
+This procedure can have a lasting effect on preventing strokes.

 Your long-term outlook will depend on the extent of your disease.
 However, there are things you can do to improve your health.
 These include:

-- checking blood sugar and cholesterol levels one to two times a year
+- testing your blood sugar and cholesterol levels one to two times per year

-There are steps you can take to decrease your chances of developing CAD.
+There are steps you can take to decrease your chances of developing carotid artery disease:

-- Quitting smoking can reduce your stroke risk to that of a non-smoker within a few years.
+- Quitting smoking can reduce your stroke risk to that of someone who doesn’t smoke within a few years.

-- Limiting cholesterol and fat will reduce your risk of atherosclerosis.
+- Limiting cholesterol and fat in your diet will reduce your risk of atherosclerosis.

 - Getting regular exercise helps lower blood pressure, increase good cholesterol levels, and improve heart health.

-- Reducing alcohol consumption may improve heart health.
+- Reducing alcohol consumption may improve your heart health.

-- Keeping a healthy weight can reduce your risk of developing CAD.
+- Keeping a healthy weight can reduce your risk of developing carotid artery disease.

-Managing diabetes and other chronic health conditions is also a great way to reduce the risk of long-term complications, like CAD or stroke.
-Talk to your doctor about the best way to maintain your heart and vessel health.
+Managing diabetes and other chronic health conditionsis also a great way to reduce your risk of long-term complications, such as carotid artery disease or stroke.
+Talk to your doctor about the best way to maintain the health of your heart and blood vessels.